Weald-Creative/Kairos-SDK-iOS/README.md

 ## Detect

 The detect method takes an image of a subject and returns various attributes pertaining to the face features.
-Here's an example of using detect via an image-capture method.
-This method displays an image-capture view in your app, captures an image of a face, sends it to the API, and returns the detect attributes:
+The detect methods also accept an optional 'selector' parameter, allowing you to tweak the scope of the response ([see docs](https://developer.kairos.io/docs) for more info on the detect selector).
+Here's an example of using detect via an image-capture method to retrieve the face attributes:

 ```
-[KairosSDK imageCaptureDetectWithSelector:@"SETPOSE"
+[KairosSDK imageCaptureDetectWithSelector:nil
                                   success:^(NSDictionary *response, UIImage *image)
                                   {
                                   		NSLog(@"%@", response);